Who's Behind Listverse?

 In 1890, author and folklorist Charles LeLand published Aradia: Gospel of the Witches, based around a document he called “the Vangel,” which was supposedly given to him by a woman named Maddalena.
 Its authenticity was in dispute right from the beginning, but it has since become a wildly popular foundational Wiccan document.

-The Dictionary of Phrase and Fable (1898) writes that Leonard is also grandmaster of the nocturnal orgies of demons and that he marks initiates “with one of his horns.”
-So if you hear howling in the woods at night, don’t go investigating.
+The Dictionary of Phrase and Fable (1898) writes that Leonard is also a grandmaster of the nocturnal orgies of demons and that he marks the initiates “with one of his horns.”
+So, if you hear howling in the woods at night, don’t go investigating.

 Cernunnos (which is Celtic for “Horned One”) is the male aspect of nature.
 He is known as the “lord of wild things”—associated with animals, good fortune, abundance, material wealth (as symbolized by a coin purse that he carries), and virility.

 He’s usually depicted as wearing antlers and being accompanied by a stag or an antlered serpent.
 The earliest depictions of him were found in northern Italy, but he was primarily worshiped throughout Gaul by names now lost, spreading throughout Celtic Britain and into Ireland.

 Worship of Cernunnos goes way back—it is believed that cults devoted to him existed in prehistory and the earliest goddess figures in Celtic mythology.
 His name comes from a stone carving in Paris dating back to the Gallo-Roman period.
 In very early Irish literature, he was called “Uindos.”

 In their efforts to stamp out paganism, the Romans first associated him with their god Mercury.
 Later, they attached him to Herne, a trickster from medieval legends.
 When that didn’t work, they turned his appearance into a symbol of pure evil—some contend that his look was the inspiration behind the Christian devil, Satan.